-The BLM’s National Landscape Conservation System (NLCS) contains some of the West’s most spectacular landscapes.
+The National Conservation Lands, also known as the National Landscape Conservation System, contain some of the West’s most spectacular landscapes.
 It includes over 887 federally recognized areas and approximately 27 million acres of National Monuments, National Conservation Areas, Wilderness Areas, Wilderness Study Areas, Wild and Scenic Rivers, and National Scenic and Historic Trails.
-(Please link to NM subpages for each of the designations.)

 BLM lands were organized in a system to increase awareness of these areas' scientific, cultural, educational, ecological and other values.
-The NLCS has four goals:
+The National Conservation Lands have four goals:

 - Protecting and restoring unique resources

 - Maintaining quality of life for a growing generation

 - Protecting critical habitat

 In June 2000, the BLM's Director created National Conservation Lands to bring BLM's premier designations in to a single system.

 The National Conservation Lands include over 886 federally recognized areas and approximately 27 million acres of National Conservation Areas, National Scenic and Historic Trails, National Monuments, Wild and Scenic Rivers, Wilderness Areas, Wilderness Study Areas, and Conservation Lands of the California Desert.